islamsalah95/Realtime-ChatApp/README.md

 3-must ctrate database by same name in .env then run : php artisan migrate

-this is a educational project i with you enjoy
+this is a educational project i wish you enjoy